jogama/saeq-tremolo/README.md

 1. Connect your device to your EQ2 via MIDI.
 2. Set `self.debug = False` within the script
-2. Run `./tremolo.py` in a terminal.
+3. Run `./tremolo.py` in a terminal.

 By default, this effects the second EQ channel and assumes the EQ is on MIDI channel 1, its default.
 Modify the script if your setup differs.

+If you're using Linux, you can edit `tremolo.desktop` to use the path corresponding to your system.
+Then you can copy it to ~/.local/share/applications, and follow it to see where everything else should go.
+This then lets you tap or click on an app instead of using a terminal.

 ## Potential Future Features
 * Select between Channels 1, 2, or both